← Back to reviews

 C-natural: Set to the best compromise I could come up with on the intonation between octaves, OXXOOO was extremely flat, around 45 cents.
 OXOOOO was pretty good though.

 Hole size and placement: The holes are well-shaped and centered on body on this whistle.
 The F# hole is a little small compared to some whistles, but this didn't present a problem for me.
-The holes are fairly evenly spaced, whithout too much variance in spacing between them.
+The holes are fairly evenly spaced, without too much variance in spacing between them.

 Air volume requirements: Average.
 I don't find myself running out of breath more quickly on this whistle.